rails/rails/guides/source/active_record_migrations.md

 ### Setup the Database

-The `rails db:setup` task will create the database, load the schema, and initialize it with the seed data.
+The `bin/rails db:setup` task will create the database, load the schema, and initialize it with the seed data.

 ### Resetting the Database

-The `rails db:reset` task will drop the database and set it up again.
-This is functionally equivalent to `rails db:drop db:setup`.
+The `bin/rails db:reset` task will drop the database and set it up again.
+This is functionally equivalent to `bin/rails db:drop db:setup`.

 NOTE: This is not the same as running all the migrations.
 It will only use the contents of the current `db/schema.rb` or `db/structure.sql` file.
-If a migration can't be rolled back, `rails db:reset` may not help you.
+If a migration can't be rolled back, `bin/rails db:reset` may not help you.
 To find out more about dumping the schema see [Schema Dumping and You](#schema-dumping-and-you) section.

 ### Running Specific Migrations